Invasion of Darfur (1916): Supply problems

-Wingate believed that Dinar would avoid a large battle in the provinces, but would instead gather his troops at El Fasher, until the rainy period started, which would benefit their style of guerrilla fighting and raids on the Anglo-Egyptian column and their lines of communication.
-However, Kelly's immediate concern was providing water and other supplies to his troops.
+Wingate believed that Dinar would avoid a large battle in the provinces, but would instead gather his troops at al-Fashir, until the rainy period started, which would benefit their style of guerrilla fighting and raids on the Anglo-Egyptian column and their lines of communication.
+Kelly's immediate concern was providing water and other supplies to his troops.
 The Anglo-Egyptian expedition coincided with a period of no rainfall and once all the native food supplies had been used, their nearest supply point was the railhead at El-Obeid 300 mi to the west.
-To overcome some of their supply problems Wingate started construction of a road suitable for trucks, which he had obtained to supplement his camel transport.
-The road would stretch from the rail line at Rahad to Taweisha then on to the capital of El Fasher, about 460 mi.
+To overcome some of their supply problems, Wingate started construction of a road suitable for trucks, which he had obtained to supplement his camel transport.
+The road would stretch from the rail line at Rahad to Taweisha then on to the capital of al-Fashir, about 460 mi.
 Once completed, a journey on the road by vehicles, from the rail line to the capital, would take four days.
-General Sir Archibald Murray, the commander of the Egyptian Expeditionary Force fighting in the Sinai and Palestine Campaign, arranged for the Royal Flying Corps (RFC) to send a flight of four aeroplanes, 15-pounder guns and ammunition, wireless communication sets and light transport vehicles, to assist the expedition.
+General Sir Archibald Murray, commander of the Egyptian Expeditionary Force, fighting the Sinai and Palestine Campaign, arranged for the Royal Flying Corps (RFC) to send a flight of four aeroplanes, 15-pounder field guns and ammunition, wireless sets and light transport vehicles, to assist the expedition.